-- a.
+- 1. Review the Contractor's policies and procedures relating to the collection of necessary financial and program information for purposes of monitoring and assuring the appropriateness of the calculation, amount, and timing of the incentive payment.
+Review any quarterly or annual reports submitted in accordance with contractual or Contractor directed requirements. - 2 If the MCO/MCO Subcontractor/ASO is eligible for an incentive payment, determine that the amount of incentive payment calculated meets all the contractual requirements and does not exceed the amount set aside for this purpose. - a.
 The amount available for the incentive payment is held by the Primary Contractor.
-This amount should agree with the amount on the Annual Counterpart Report #2, Line 6, plus any accrued interest or other - b.
+This amount should agree with the amount on the Annual Counterpart Report #2, Line 6, plus any accrued interest or other increases/decreases indicated in the contracts or amendments. - b.
 If the amount available for the incentive payment is held by the Subcontractor, this amount should agree with the amount on the Annual Counterpart Report #3, Line 6, plus any accrued interest or other increases/decreases indicated in the contracts or amendments. - 3.
 Where Contractor subcontracts contain provisions requiring MCO/MCO Subcontractor/ASO to have audits of the incentive payment calculations, determine that procedures are in effect to obtain and review such audit reports, and to make needed adjustments.